open-mmlab/mmpretrain/configs/repmlp/README.md

 The checkpoints provided are all `training-time` models.
 Use the reparameterize tool to switch them to more efficient `inference-time` architecture, which not only has fewer parameters but also less calculations.

 ### Use tool

+Use provided tool to reparameterize the given model and save the checkpoint:

 ```bash
 python tools/convert_models/reparameterize_model.py ${CFG_PATH} ${SRC_CKPT_PATH} ${TARGET_CKPT_PATH}